Belemnitida: Habitat

 Belemnite remains are found in what were littoral (nearshore) and mid-shelf zones.
 To hunt, they may have quickly or stealthily grabbed prey, maintaining a grip with the hooks, and then dove down to eat.
 It is traditionally thought they resided on the shelf their entire life, and preyed on crustaceans and other mollusks.
 Belemnites with slender guards may have been better swimmers than those with more massive guards, with the former having dived into deeper waters and hunted in the open ocean; and the latter restricted to the nearshore and fed from the seafloor.
 Broadly speaking, they may have preferred temperatures of 12–25 C, and, like modern squid, warmer waters may have heightened their metabolism, increasing birth and growth rates, but also decreasing lifespan.
-It has been suggested that most belemnite species were stenothermic, inhabiting only a narrow range of temperatures, though Neohibolites had a cosmopolitan distribution during the Cretaceous Thermal Maximum, a period of dramatic increase of global temperatures.
+It has been suggested that most belemnite species were stenothermic, inhabiting only a narrow range of temperatures, though Neohibolites had a cosmopolitan distribution during the Cretaceous Thermal Maximum, a period of dramatic increase in global temperatures.